ronkow/python-for-data-practitioners/README.md

 At this point, you may be wondering: What is a [virtual environment](https://docs.python.org/3/library/venv.html)?
 What is a [Python package](https://docs.python.org/3/tutorial/modules.html#packages)?
 Let's first proceed with our installation.
 We will explain these terms along the way.

-When installation of Miniconda is complete, you will see the following two applications (screenshot from Windows 10):
+When installation of Miniconda is complete, you will see the following applications (screenshot from Windows 10):

 <kbd>
 <img src="./images/miniconda3.png" width="260" alt="Python IDLE">